jssee/vsvs/README.md

 # VSVS (Svelte + Convex)

-Music battles with sessions, submissions, voting, and Spotify playlist generation.
+Music battles with stages, submissions, voting, and Spotify playlist generation.

 This app uses:

 - SvelteKit for UI
 - Convex for database, functions, cron, and actions
-- A central Spotify app/account to generate playlists for each session
+- A central Spotify app/account to generate playlists for each stage

 ## Prerequisites